 The Health Research Authority (HRA) has published a decision-making toolkit to determine whether a piece of work, a project or an investigation, is classified as research.
-HRA guidance document with definitions here:
+The HRA guidance document with definitions can be found here.

 Clinical Audits, Service Improvement Projects and Service Evaluations are not research.
 They do not, therefore, require a submission to the Research Ethics Committee, the Health Research Authority (HRA) or approval from the JRMO.
 However, if conducted within Barts Health they will need to be registered with the Clinical Effectiveness Unit or, if you are outside of Barts Health, contact them at firstname.lastname@example.org

 If you are unsure whether your work should be defined as research, audit or service evaluation, please contact email@example.com

 - The Chief Investigator (CI) is the person with overall responsibility for the study.
-Please check the HRA website and the IRAS' MyResearch website for more information.
+Please check the HRA website and the IRAS MyResearch website for definitions of the role.

 - The Principal Investigator (PI) is the investigator responsible for the running of a research study at any given research site.
 There is one PI per site, but in the case of a single-site study, the CI and the PI will usually be the same person.